pofallon/node-bluesky/README.md

 ### table.insert(partition, row, data, callback)

 Inserts the key/value pairs specified in `data` into the table using the supplied `partition` and `row` keys.
-(Currently only supports string data.)
+(Boolean, Number, String and DateTime datatypes supported -- Number currently defaults to Edm.Double)

 ### table.del(partition, row, callback)